 With its 1,243 km of slopes, the Piedmont region ranks second nationally in terms of total km of ski slopes in the territory.
-Only Trentino – Alto Adige has more (2,024 km), while in third place are the “neighbors” of Valle d’Aosta (831 km).
+Only Trentino – Alto Adige has more (2,024 km), while in third place there’s Valle d’Aosta (831 km).

-Piedmont’s ski areas are served by 266 lifts, a first-class infrastructure system, and, of course, a wide range of accommodations.
+Piedmont’s ski areas have 266 lifts, a first-class infrastructure system, and, of course, a wide range of accommodations.
 Ski schools offer all kinds of courses and private lessons, not only of classic alpine skiing but of all winter disciplines, from snowboarding to freeriding.

-Where to book a ski lesson in Piedmont
+Where to book a skiing lesson in Piedmont

-In the province of Cuneo are the ski areas of Mondolè and Prato Nevoso, while also in the province of Turin, it is worth mentioning Bardonecchia, which hosted snowboarding competitions during the 2006 Winter Olympics.
-Cross-country skiers, on the other hand, have their “home” in Sampeyre (CN), full of “rings” of varying difficulty.
+In the province of Cuneo, there are the ski areas of Mondolè and Prato Nevoso, while also in the province of Turin, it is worth mentioning Bardonecchia, which hosted snowboarding competitions during the 2006 Winter Olympics.
+Cross-country skiers, on the other hand, “belong” to Sampeyre (CN), full of “rings” of varying difficulty.

 Within Piedmont’s ski centers there are often areas dedicated to children’s courses, real baby parks in which young skiers can approach this discipline, discovering a passion that will accompany them forever.